Dorothy Howell (composer): Early life and education

 Howell was born in Birmingham, and grew up in Handsworth and Wollescote House, Stourbridge; from a young age, her studies of piano and composition were encouraged by her parents.
 One of six children, she came from a musical family, and enjoyed playing instruments (mainly violin and piano) and singing together.
-Her father, Charles Edward Howell, was a ironmaster by trade and self-taught pianist.
+Her father, Charles Edward Howell, was an ironmaster by trade and self-taught pianist.
 Her mother, Viola Rosetta Feeny, was the daughter of Alfred Feeny, the Arts and Music Critic for the Birmingham Daily Post.
 One of her earliest works, a set of six pieces for piano, was written when she was only 13 years old; they were based upon The Tales of Beatrix Potter and Howell's love of nature.

 She received a convent education, first in Birmingham, and then in Belgium, and finally at the Notre Dame Convent in Clapham.
 She much preferred music to her regular academic studies, and began studying at the Royal Academy of Music, at age 15, studying both piano and composition.
 Her teachers there included John Blackwood McEwen and Tobias Matthay.
 Her talents were greatly acknowledged by all her teachers at RAM, and she won the Hine Prize for composition of an English Ballad in 1914.